 Tyrrell recently graduated from Vermont Technical College with a Bachelors of Science in Business Management and Technology.
 While at Vermont Tech, he captained the Men’s basketball team to back-to-back YSCC Conference Championships and three USCAA National Championship appearances.
 Tyrrell’s senior season he scored this 1000th point and was awarded YSCC First-Team All-Conference, USCAA First-Team All-American, and Vermont Tech’s Male Athlete of the Year.

 Prior to attending Vermont Technical College Tyrrell Spent his freshman season at San Diego Mesa Community College, in Claremont, California.

 Tyrrell is from North Avoca, NSW in Australia and will be enrolled in the Higher Education Master’s program at Iowa State University while at Iowa Lakes.

-Ron Larson starts his sixth year as an assistant volunteer coach for the Lakers men's basketball team.
+Ron Larson starts his seventh year as an assistant volunteer coach for the Lakers men's basketball team.
 Ron is an alumnus of Iowa Lakes Community College, graduating from the Emmetsburg Campus in 1970.
 He graduated from Wayne State College in 1972, with a BAE degree.